-In general, anyone can apply general use pesticides to their own property without a pesticide license.
+In general, anyone can apply general use pesticides (GUP) to their own property without a pesticide license.
 These are the pesticides found in home and garden centers, hardware stores, groceries, drug stores, and many other locations.
 Exceptions to this are listed in the commercial and noncommercial applicator sections.
 A pesticide license is always required when a restricted use pesticide (RUP) is applied.
 The pesticide product label will clearly indicate Restricted Use Pesticide.

 Pesticide Applicator Definitions